mogeb/thinkfirst/thinkfirst/content/posts/quickpost-2020-05-05.md

 ---
-title: "[Quick Post] Any more hyperbole and murder hornets will become transformers"
+title: "Any more hyperbole and murder hornets will become transformers"
 date: 2020-05-05T19:20:50-04:00
 draft: false
 tags: ["quick post", "murder hornet", "sensationalism"]